Reframe Rethink Restore

 Beliefs aren’t facts.
 They’re learned—and can be unlearned.
 Your brain can rewire itself.

-Science shows alcohol isn’t good for us—and deep down, we know it.
+For example, science shows alcohol isn’t good for us—and deep down, we know it.
 It leaves us feeling foggy, sluggish, less productive, and more anxious.
 We hide behind “moderate” drinking, but rare is the one-and-done drinker.
 So we drink, enjoy the momentary buzz, and regret the extra glass or three the next day.
 Yet we repeat the cycle—upheld by social norms we rarely question.

 Even the label “alcoholic” reinforces a binary, outdated view—overlooking the truth that alcohol use exists on a spectrum.
 Most drinkers fall somewhere along a continuum between two extremes.
 Without that understanding, many aren't honest about their drinking—afraid of being labeled or of losing something they’ve been conditioned to believe is essential to life.